-The learners are required to fill in the Examination form to appear in the TEE each time i.e. for every exam (December/June) a learner has to apply a fresh.
+The learners are required to fill in the Examination form to appear in the TEE each time i.e. for every exam (December June) a learner has to apply a fresh.
 Fill-in the exam form online for all the courses that a learner plans to take in a TEE.
-Only one form is to be submitted online for all the courses that a learner plans to take in a TEE.
+The learner also to submit separate exam form for Practical component.
+The course codes for theory and Practical will reflect in the exam form.
 To avoid discrepancies in filling up examination forms and avoid hardship in appearing in the TEE, you are advised to:

-- Remain in touch with the LSC Regional Centre Student Evaluation Division for change in schedule of submission of examination form - Fill-up all the particulars carefully and properly in the examination form to avoid rejection/ delay in processing of the form - 3) Retain proof of submission of examination form till you download your Hall Ticket.
+- Remain in touch with the Regional Centre' Student Evaluation Division, IGNOU, for change in schedule of submission of examination form. - Fill-up all the particulars carefully and properly in the examination form to avoid rejection/ delay in processing of the form - 3) Retain proof of submission of examination form till you download your Hall Ticket.